-Hirosaki University Faculty of Agriculture and Life Science (Master’s Program)
+Graduate School of Agriculture and Life Science -Master’s Program-

 Assessment Criteria for the Master’s Thesis

-The master’s thesis is assessed by one primary reviewer and two co-reviewers, and the degree candidate is subjected to a master’s thesis presentation and oral assessment.
-The thesis must satisfy the criteria listed below (the score must total 60 or higher of 100 points).
-Part-time students may request that assessment criteria be modified, and, under the approval of the supervising faculty member, may substitute the thesis with a research report.
+The master’s thesis will be evaluated by one primary reviewer and two co-reviewers.
+The degree candidate will make a master’s thesis presentation and will also undergo an oral examination.
+The thesis must satisfy the criteria listed below (with a total of 60 points or higher out of a total of 100 points).
+Part-time students may request that evaluation criteria be modified and with the approval of the supervising faculty member may substitute the thesis with a research report.

-Mastery of sufficient knowledge in the field of agriculture and life sciences, multifaceted analysis of issues, and an ability to propose a solution must be reflected in the thesis.
+A mastery of sufficient knowledge in the field of agriculture and life sciences, a multifaceted analysis of issues, and the ability to propose solutions must be reflected in the thesis.

 (2) Appropriateness of the Research Theme